dotnet/msbuild/documentation/general/SelfContainedBreakingChangeNotification.md

 ## New Behavior

-Both `SelfContained` and `RuntimeIdentifier` will flow a referenced project if any of the following are true for the referenced project:
+Both `SelfContained` and `RuntimeIdentifier` will flow to a referenced project if any of the following are true for the referenced project:

 - The `IsRidAgnostic` property is set to `false`
 - The `OutputType` is `Exe` or `WinExe`